Breaking $1/\epsilon$ Barrier in Quantum Zero-Sum Games: Generalizing Metric Subregularity for Spectraplexes: Omitted Proofs for Convergence Analysis

-With this definition in place, we can state the main theorem on the iteration complexity of the \itersmooth algorithm. \begin{theorem} \itersmooth algorithm requires at most
+With this definition, we can state the main theorem on the iteration complexity of the \itersmooth. \begin{restatable}{theorem}{thmqiteratedconvergencerate} \itersmooth algorithm requires at most

-first-order iterations to compute an $\epsilon$-equilibrium. \end{theorem} The proof of Theorem~\ref{thm:q-iterated-convergence-rate} proceeds in two steps.
+first-order iterations to compute an $\varepsilon$-equilibrium. \end{restatable} The proof of Proposition \ref{prop:condition-number} is deferred to Appendix \ref{appendix:thm:q-iterated-convergence-rate}.
+The proof of Theorem~\ref{thm:q-iterated-convergence-rate} proceeds in two steps.
 The \itersmooth algorithm consists of an inner loop, which invokes \qsmoothing at a fixed smoothing level, and an outer loop, which progressively decreases the smoothing parameter.
 In Step 1, we bound the number of iterations required for \qsmoothing to terminate within each inner loop.
 In Step 2, we bound the number of outer-loop stages before the algorithm terminates.
-These two steps are formalized in the following claims. \begin{claim} Each call to \qsmoothing at smoothing level $\smooth_i$ terminates after at most
+We state these bounds as two claims.
+Their proofs, as well as the proof of Theorem~\ref{thm:q-iterated-convergence-rate}, appear in Appendix~\ref{appendix:thm:q-iterated-convergence-rate}.